rohanrajpal/blog/_posts/2020-06-18-DSA-interview-prep.md

 ---
 layout: post
-title:  "Competitive Programming: Problems and Tricks on various concepts.
-[Draft]"
+title:  "DSA Interview Prep Resources"
 toc: true
 comments: true
-categories: ["Competitive Programming"]
+categories: ["Interview"]
 ---
 In this blog I'll document some resources and all the challenging competitive programming problems with the focus on *motivation* rather than the solution.